mikejyg/smecli/README.md

 4. Efficiency over doing it all.

 5. Not restricting in any way, users of this to write their own code.

+## Dependencies

+1. The testing code uses mikejyg/cloep (https://github.com/mikejyg/cloep) project for command line options parsing.
+The cloep directory needs to be in the same dir as smecli.